-I’m a fanatic with gaming mice and keyboards.
-I love getting the latest and greatest because I always want something that’s evolving and making gaming more comfortable, accessible, and easier, and I also love state of the art tech.
-I’ve tried mice from both Mad Catz and mostly Razer, but there’s been one underlying issue from both companies that hasn’t been fixed in years: The drivers suck big time.
-The mice are unresponsive, freeze up, can’t go from wired to wireless seamlessly, act up when coming out of sleep mode etc. I love my Razer Ouroboros, but I couldn’t stand the shoddy drivers anymore, the freezes, skips, and bugs were driving me insane.
+I’m a fanatic about gaming mice and keyboards.
+I love getting the latest and greatest because I always want something that’s evolving and making gaming more comfortable, accessible, and easier, and I also love state-of-the-art tech.
+I’ve tried mice from both Mad Catz and mostly Razer, but there’s been one underlying issue from both companies that haven’t been fixed in years: The drivers suck big time.
+The mice are unresponsive, freeze up, can’t go from wired to wireless seamlessly, act up when coming out of sleep mode, etc. I love my Razer Ouroboros, but I couldn’t stand the shoddy drivers anymore, the freezes, skips, and bugs were driving me insane.
 I finally decided to switch to a completely different company: Logitech.
-Someone I’ve known for years even before I started PC gaming, a company that is notorious for high quality products that last a long time and work well.
+Someone I’ve known for years even before I started PC gaming, a company that is notorious for high-quality products that last a long time and work well.
 I went for the gusto and picked up their best mouse available: The G700S

-It’s not exactly a flashy mouse like Razer or Mad Catz.
+It’s not exactly a flashy mouse-like Razer or Mad Catz.
 It won’t turn heads, and may not even be noticeable to most people until they touch it.
-There’s no fancy charging dock or lighting effects, no overglorified box, just a mouse in cardboard with some neat buttons.
-I was a little skeptical at first because it didn’t have a charging dock, it has a USB cable, and extension, and a micro USB dongle which kind of scared me.
+There’s no fancy charging dock or lighting effects, no over-glorified box, just a mouse in cardboard with some neat buttons.
+I was a little skeptical at first because it didn’t have a charging dock, it has a USB cable, an extension, and a micro USB dongle which kind of scared me.
 Those dongles are known to not work well and have poor signal strength, but I trekked on.

 The setup was actually so simple that I was confused and thought something was wrong.
-I literally plugged in the mouse and the dongle, and no drivers installed.
-I though it was odd.
+I literally plugged in the mouse and the dongle, and no drivers were installed.
+I thought it was odd.
 I then downloaded the software suite and proceeded to scour the manual for something thinking I missed something.
-It turns out, Logitech are masters at drivers and a completed in-your-face setup isn’t necessary.
+It turns out, Logitech is a master at drivers and a completed in-your-face setup isn’t necessary.

-After this I proceeded with changing some setting, thankfully the mouse keeps all profiles and settings inside the mouse via onboard memory.
+After this I proceeded with changing some settings, thankfully the mouse keeps all profiles and settings inside the mouse via onboard memory.
 There are gaming profiles you can use, but every profile was exactly the same for the mouse, most changes were for Logitech keyboards, so I stuck to the onboard memory.
 The mouse has 8 programmable buttons, three accessible to your left finger, one below the mouse wheel, and a cluster of four on your left thumb.
-These all felt natural and very easy to get to unlike some mice despite their ergonomics.
-The buttons clicked well and weren’t too difficult to press even in tense games.
+These all felt natural and very easy to get to, unlike some mice despite their ergonomics.
+The buttons clicked well and weren’t too difficult to press even intense games.

 The performance is also the most flawless I have seen on any mouse.
-Going from corded to wireless is seamless with zero hiccup which is needed when your mouse dies in the middle of a game, it responded when my PC came out of sleep, and there have been no freezes, lag, hitches, or DPI drops like I have in Razer mice (three in total by the way do this).
+Going from corded to wireless is seamless with zero hiccups which are needed when your mouse dies in the middle of a game, it responded when my PC came out of sleep, and there have been no freezes, lag, hitches, or DPI drops like I have in Razer mice (three in total, by the way, do this).
 The mouse can track up to 8200 DPI with a 1000 polling rate, perfect for people who love high sensitivity.
 I was able to adjust my DPI on the fly to adjust for different games and I had no problems with the whole software or hardware.